Sure! Here are some advanced-level Laravel quiz questions with answers:

 - Answer: You can define a global scope by creating a class that implements the

-interface, then applying it using theaddGlobalScope
+Illuminate\Database\Eloquent\Scopeinterface, then applying it using theaddGlobalScopemethod in the model'sbootmethod.

 - Answer: You can define a global scope by creating a class that implements the